Our Response to COVID-19

 - Traveled out of the country or to a high-risk area;

 - A member of their household who has experienced any of these.

-- To limit the number of people in a confined area, no visitors will be permitted in the facility or the patient care process.
+- To limit the number of people in a confined area, only one visitor will be permitted in the facility or the patient care process.

 - Patient and staff areas as well as frequently used items will be disinfected regularly before and after any contact.
 Personal sanitation supplies are available throughout the facility.

 Our regularly scheduled hours may change as we seek to best provide essential services in this viral situation.
 We will continue to monitor the status of COVID-19 in our area and make adjustments to these protective measures as needed.

 Pregnancy symptoms are different for every woman.
 Some possible common pregnancy symptoms may include: